jtalks-org/functional-tests/README.md

 7. Go to menu **Run** - **Edit** Configuration.
 Add new configuration for type "TestNG".
 Fill **Name** and **Suite** fields with path to testng.xml, i.e. %path_to_project%/functional-tests-jcommune/src/test/resources/testng.xml.
 Fill "Working directory" field with %path_to_project%.
-Press "Ok".
+Set "Use classpath of module" to maven module name (functional-tests-jcommune) Press "Ok".

 ####Running with Local Selenium Server
 If you'd like to use your local browser to run tests, [download selenium server|http://selenium.googlecode.com/files/selenium-java-2.35.0.zip], unzip it and run as `java -jar selenium-server-standalone-2.35.0.jar`.
 It will start on http://localhost:4444/wd/console.
 Now in IntelliJ you have to specify env vars: **Edit Configuration -> Environment Variables**: